velaco/velaco.github.io/_posts/2017-07-24-rtgraph-example.md

 ![Retweeters]({{ site.baseurl }}/images/rt-graph/884795477178421248-RtGraph.png)

 In this example, 20 users retweeted the tweet even though they do not follow RStudio on Twitter.
-However, 11 of those users were able to see and retweet RStudio's tweet because they follow one or more of their followers.
+Fourteen of those users were able to see and retweet RStudio's tweet because they followed another retweeter.

 Six retweeters were not linked to the author at all.
 My first guess was that they unfollowed RStudio or some of the other retweeters, but then I remembered that the API request came back with only 98 user IDs from a total of 191 retweeters.
 It's possible that a user whose ID was not collected allowed the tweet to reach those users.
 I also considered the possibility that those users are following someone who only liked the tweet, but did not retweet it.
 Although I was tempted to expand the script and collect the IDs of users who liked the tweet, I decided to drop that possibility for now.

-Two retweeters were three hops away from the author, which means that this tweet traveled at least four hops as it reached their followers.
-(A edge hop refers to the number of edges one would have to cross to travel from one vertex to another.)
-However, without a full set of user IDs from those who retweeted and liked a tweet, it is impossible to determine the exact number of hops a tweet .
+Two retweeters were three hops away from the author, which means that this tweet traveled at least four edge hops as it reached their followers.
+(An edge hop refers to the number of edges one would have to cross to travel from one vertex to another.)
+However, without a full set of user IDs from those who retweeted and liked a tweet, it is impossible to determine the exact maximum number of hops a tweet traveled.

 I found the edges of the graph interesting as well because some neighborhoods have a higher density than others.
 I was curious to see what a community detection algorithm would find, but I decided to leave that analysis for another time.

 ## Concluding Remarks

 Unfortunately, this script can never produce a complete graph because of the rate limitations determined by Twitter's API.
 Twitter has a rate limit of 15 requests for follower IDs, after which the script needs to take a 15-minute break, so it would take a lot of time to go through a lot of retweeters.
 Furthermore, the API also returns a maximum of 100 retweeters' IDs, and even if there are more than 100 retweets, it's not possible to collect all of their user IDs.

-Despite those limitations, I was satisfied with the output and found the results interesting.
+Despite those limitations, I was satisfied with the output because it was interesting to observe how far a tweet can spread from the original author through retweeters.

 To view or download the script I used, visit the [RtGraph repository](https://github.com/velaco/rtgraph){:target="blank"}.

 ## Resources